Znerf/mapreduce-eg/README.md

 ### Dependencies

-Before you start you need to install following on your OS
+Before you start you need to install following on the platfrom
 * Docker
 * docker compose or docker-compose
 * Python